QNX: Technology

 As a microkernel-based OS, QNX is based on the idea of running most of the operating system kernel in the form of a number of small tasks, named Resource Managers.
 This differs from the more traditional monolithic kernel, in which the operating system kernel is one very large program composed of a huge number of parts, with special abilities.
 In the case of QNX, the use of a microkernel allows users (developers) to turn off any functions they do not need without having to change the OS.
 Instead, such services will simply not run.

-The QNX kernel, procnto, contains only CPU scheduling, interprocess communication, interrupt redirection and timers.
+The QNX kernel, procnto (also name of the binary executable program for the QNX Neutrino ('nto') process ('proc') itself), contains only CPU scheduling, interprocess communication, interrupt redirection and timers.
 Everything else runs as a user process, including a special process known as proc which performs process creation and memory management by operating in conjunction with the microkernel.
 This is made possible by two key mechanisms: subroutine-call type interprocess communication, and a boot loader which can load an image containing the kernel and any desired set of user programs and shared libraries.
 There are no device drivers in the kernel.
 The network stack is based on NetBSD code.
 Along with its support for its own, native, device drivers, QNX supports its legacy, io-net manager server, and the network drivers ported from NetBSD.

 QNX interprocess communication consists of sending a message from one process to another and waiting for a reply.
 This is a single operation, called MsgSend.
 The message is copied, by the kernel, from the address space of the sending process to that of the receiving process.
 If the receiving process is waiting for the message, control of the CPU is transferred at the same time, without a pass through the CPU scheduler.
 Thus, sending a message to another process and waiting for a reply does not result in "losing one's turn" for the CPU.
 This tight integration between message passing and CPU scheduling is one of the key mechanisms that makes QNX message passing broadly usable.
 Most Unix and Linux interprocess communication mechanisms lack this tight integration, although a user space implementation of QNX-type messaging for Linux does exist.
 Mishandling of this subtle issue is a primary reason for the disappointing performance of some other microkernel systems such as early versions of Mach.
 The recipient process need not be on the same physical machine.